NativeScript/docs-v7/ui-with-xml.md

 </Page>
 ```

-The custom component in `xml-declaration/MyControl.xml` defines button and a label and `buttonTap` function located in the code file which changes the label on every tap of the button in `MyControl.xml`.
+The custom component in `xml-declaration/MyControl.xml` defines a button and a label and a `buttonTap` function, located in the code file, which changes the label on every tap of the button.

 ```XML
 <StackLayout>